“There is no room for Dogma in Science”

 While that statement is accurate, lets put it in context.
 Science derived facts are “wrong” primarily because we are inherently incapable of measuring natural phenomena accurately and precisely.
 Many experiment derived facts are only wrong by the tiniest bits (say one part in a billion or a trillion) and some are wrong by only a few percent.

 On the other hand, Cosmology ideas often have a variance measured in magnitudes (a hundred or even a thousand fold), and way, way out on the end one cosmology conjecture is off by the almost unimaginable 120 magnitudes.

-Contrast that with Dogma which could assert that something is perfect number – when you know from measuring that it isn’t even close.
+Contrast that with Dogma which could assert that something is a perfect number – when you know from measuring that it isn’t even close.
 For example Babylonians sometimes calculated the area of a circle by taking 3 times the square of its radius.
 Three is a lot easier to remember than 3.14159 etc. but not always as useful, practical or financially beneficial.
-However, if someone is holding a loaded gun and telling me the radius is 3 times the radius or 11 times his shoe size – who am I to argue?
+However, if someone has a loaded gun and is telling me the circumference is 3 times the radius or 11 times his shoe size – who am I to argue?